kritika2812/MLOPS_task3/README.md

 Task Description:-

-1. Create a container image that’s has Python3 ,Keras ,numpy and all the required libraries installed using dockerfile When we launch this image, it should automatically starts train the model in the container.
+1.Create a container image that’s has Python3 ,Keras ,numpy and all the required libraries installed using dockerfile When we launch this image, it should automatically starts train the model in the container.

 2.Create a job chain of job1, job2, job3, job4 and job5 using build pipeline plugin in Jenkins